Access Beats Ownership

 By the time the smoke clears, Wealthy Willey ain’t so wealthy.

 He may only get to keep six months of rent a year.
-That means he’s “earning” $6,000 a year instead of $12,000 so the return on his money is not 6 percent but only 3 percent.
+That means he’s “earning” $6,000 a year instead of $12,000 — either way his return on his money is horrible.

 For the sake of this exercise let’s say Wealthy Willey invested in five properties that he bought for the rock bottom price of $200,000 or a grand total of $1,000,000.